DISABILITY BENEFITS FOR BREAST CANCER

 THE MEDICAL EXPERT

 You may think it would be best to not hire an attorney.
 But, that would be a mistake.
-It is always best to have an attorney with experience to be on your side.
+It is always best to have an attorney with experience on your side.
 The first reason why it is important to have an SSD lawyer at the hearing is so you have someone you can rely on to explain the process.
 This will also ease your worry.

 THE VOCATIONAL EXPERT